luismiguelcasadodiaz/CPP_00/README.md

 ### Template Specialization
-We have partial and full class specialization according to the freedon degrees we keep in or template definition```.
+We have partial and full class specialization according to the freedom degrees we keep in our template's definition.

 ```c++
 template<typename T, typename U>